opencord/cord/docs/quickstart.md

 bash ~/cord-in-a-box.sh -t
 ```

+**NOTE:** *If you are connecting to a remote target server, it is highly
+recommended that you run the `cord-in-a-box.sh` script in a `tmux` session, or
+use `mosh` to connect to the target rather than `ssh`.
+Without one of these,
+interrupted connectivity between your local machine and the remote server
+may cause the CiaB install to hang.*

 The script takes a *long time* (at least two hours) to run.
 Be patient!
 If it
 hasn't completely failed yet, then assume all is well!